 Instant Pot Scalloped Potatoes

-Rich, creamy and irresistibly cheesy, these Instant Pot scalloped potatoes are an instant comfort dish.
-It can be served as a side dish, or a main, and it’ll sure be your family favorite!!!!
+Instant Pot scalloped potatoes are rich, creamy and irresistibly cheesy, it is an instant comfort dish ready in less than 45 minutes!
+It can be served as a side dish or a main, and it’ll sure be your family favorite!!!!

 - 2lbs russet potatoes, washed and peeled